 Choose Your Plants Wisely

 One way to keep deer from feasting on your garden is to focus on plants that are deer-resistant.
 Some examples include: butterfly bush, holly, purple coneflower, and lavender.
-The University of Arkansas Division of Agriculture Cooperative Extension Service offers tips for dealing with deer, and a more-comprehensive list of deer-resistant plants may be found here.
+A list of deer-resistant plants may be found here.
 Keep in mind, however, that if deer are hungry enough, they may dine on even deer-resistant plants.

 There are a number of commercially available products that are odor- or taste-based deer repellents.
 These can be effective, if applied (and reapplied) properly.